Chiropractic care for pain & sports injuries

-Overuse of soft tissues through repetitive motion or athletics can cause your body to produce dense adhesions that bind up and tie down tissues that need to move freely.
+Overuse of soft tissues through repetitive motion or athletics can cause your body to produce dense adhesions that bind up and tie down muscles and nerves that need to move freely.
 This can cause muscle tightness and reduced range of motion, loss of strength, pain, even numbness and weakness.

-Elite athletes and professional sports teams depend on Low Level Laser Therapy (LLLT) for its ability to enhance tissue recovery and speed up injury healing time.
-LLLT stimulates your mitochondria (your cellular engine) to produce ATP (cellular fuel).
+Elite athletes and professional sports teams depend on laser therapy for its ability to enhance tissue recovery and speed up injury healing time.
+Laser therapy stimulates your mitochondria (your cellular engine) to produce ATP (cellular fuel).
 Since more energy is now available, the cell may utilize this fuel to function or operate more efficiently, including its ability to heal.

 Holly is your typical desk jockey / running fanatic.
 Like most, Holly spends the majority of her day at her desk hunched over a computer.

 Holly’s main concern is she is training for a marathon but has to stop at the 6 mile mark due to severe IT band pain.
 Your sciatic nerve runs between some deep muscles in your butt and down the middle of your hamstring.
 Because Holly sits most of the day, hers has become stuck to her hamstring.